-Arni’s bridal prep took place in the Richmond Hill Hotel, which is just a few moments drive into Richmond Park and Pembroke Lodge, where the ceremony and reception were taking place.
+Arni’s bridal prep took place in the Richmond Hill Hotel, just a few moments drive from Richmond Park and Pembroke Lodge, where the ceremony and reception took place.

-After the ceremony, I managed to steal Arni and Mark away for some couple shots up on Richmond Hill before we headed back to join the rest of the wedding party at the Lodge for the rest of the day’s celebrations.
+After the most beautiful, intimate and emotional ceremony, I managed to steal Arni and Mark away for some couple shots up on Richmond Hill and a few around the park, before we headed back to join the rest of the wedding party at the Lodge for the rest of the day’s celebrations.

 All in all, a beautiful wedding, a stunning venue and a wonderful couple – congratulations Arni and Mark!